plomlompom/PlomWiki/README.txt

   action on the wiki (like viewing a page) can be performed.
 Tasks could also be handed over to work/todo which only gets worked on if ?action=work is called.
 * The files work/.gitignore and work/temp/.gitignore can safely be deleted.
-They merely ensure that said directories are commited to git even as they're empty.
+They merely ensure that said directories are committed to git even if empty.